Hamed-Ad/HAD/README.md

 # HAD
-run pro.m in matlab \\
+run *.m in matlab

-run puj.nb in matematica
+run *.nb in matematica